LarsBarkman/guardian/docs/pages/framework/microservices-architecture.md

 Source: [Microservices Resource Guide](http://martinfowler.com/microservices/#what)

-### A Comprehensive Presentation of Microservice Architectures, Presented by [Neal Ford](http://nealford.com/)
+## A Comprehensive Presentation of Microservice Architectures, Presented by [Neal Ford](http://nealford.com/)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pjN7CaGPFB4" frameborder="0" allowfullscreen></iframe>

-## Motivation behind the choice
+## Justification Of The Choices Made
 * Microservices offer the flexibility that is needed for Continuous Improvement

-## Alternatives that could have been chosen, but was not
+## The Other Alternatives That Were Not Chosen
 * Service-based Architecture instead of Microservices
 * Monoliths